Freiha: Mosque

-Close to the centre of the settlement, and the fort, the village's second largest structure has been excavated.
+Close to the centre of the settlement and the fort, the village's second largest structure was excavated.
 The architecture and alignment suggests that this building was a mosque.
-Elements such as a mihrab, minbar, a well for washing, and an open courtyard all mirror closely other later Qatari mosques.
+Elements such as a mihrab, minbar, a well for washing, and an open courtyard all closely mirror other later Qatari mosques.

 Domestic architecture

 The domestic structures of Freiha appear typical of the Persian Gulf region and the time period.
 They consist of small stone built rooms, frequently with small open courtyards attached to them.
 Where excavations have been carried out, these structures appear to undergo constant remodelling throughout their lifespan, often with small rooms and sub divisions being added.
 Finds evidence in the form of stone fishing weights, large amounts of fish bones and the presence of extensive tidal fish traps suggests a primarily marine based economy.
 It seems likely from archaeological evidence, that the first occupation of the site was in temporary structures, and shelters prior to more permanent, mud and then stone dwellings being built.